-You need to obtain a building permit using the Single Family Dwelling Submission Package for the following project.
+You need to obtain a building permit using the Single-Family Dwelling Application Package for the following project.

 - Semi-detached dwelling

-- Complete the Single Family Dwelling Permit Submission Package and ensure your application contains all required information and documents.
+- Complete the Single-Family Dwelling Permit Application Package and ensure your application contains all required information and documents.
 Incomplete submissions will not be accepted.
-The project package may be updated at any time, be sure to check back to this web page for the most current project package.
+The project package may be updated at any time, be sure to check back to this web page for the most current version.
+You may also need:

 - A completed Residential Permit Fee Calculation Form is required as part of the application.

 - The application must be signed by the legal owner of the property as well as the applicant.

 - If applicable, contact Technical Safety Authority of Saskatchewan (TSASK) for inspections and permits for gas or electrical work.

 - Alterations to designated heritage properties will require a Heritage Alteration Permit in addition to a building permit.
 In some cases, a building permit may not be required if the scope of the heritage property alterations is limited to siding, roofing materials and windows.

 - Submit your application through our new online eBuild software or in-person at City Hall.
 The City will review your application to ensure it meets all building, heritage, zoning, landscaping, engineering, environmental, disposal, assessment, open space and utility regulations and/or bylaws.